-Nawang is the founder and coordinator of the oral history project Voices of the Himalayas: Language, Culture and Belonging in Immigrant New York, which has been documenting the languages, cultures, social histories, folklore and community life of Himalayan New Yorkers.
+Nawang is the founder and coordinator of the oral history project Voices of the Himalayas: Language, Culture and Belonging in Immigrant New York, an oral history initiative dedicated to documenting the languages, cultural practices, social histories, and lived experiences of Himalayan communities in New York City.
+Through this project, he collaborates with scholars, artists, and community members to preserve endangered languages and amplify underrepresented voices.
 He is also founder and director of Yulha Fund, a non-profit dedicated to ensuring sustainable livelihoods and improving access to education and healthcare in the Himalayan communities of Nepal.
-He is currently the advisory council of Rubin Museum and also working on current project called New York COVID-19 with scholars and linguists which features daily recordings in many different languages describing what members of some of the city’s most affected but least known communities are experiencing.
-He is also an independent researcher and consultant of Mapping Linguistic Diversity in Globalizing World through Open Source Digital Tools.
-Currently he is also working on
+He is currently the advisory council of Rubin Museum and is actively engaged in several interdisciplinary research and cultural initiatives.
+These include the New York COVID-19 with scholars and linguists which features daily recordings in many different languages describing what members of some of the city’s most affected but least known communities are experiencing.
+He is also an independent researcher and consultant of Mapping Linguistic Diversity in Globalizing World through Open Source Digital Tools., Pandemic narratives of Tibet and the Himalayas and the Himalayan Sustaining Cultures Initiative, focused on preserving musical, dance, and linguistic traditions among Tibetan and Himalayan immigrant communities in Queens, New York.

 Previously, Nawang worked as Development Director of New York Tibetan Service Center (NYTSC), a non-profit organization dedicated to the preservation and promotion of Tibetan and Himalayan culture and to the provision of services necessary for immigrants to make a successful transition to life in America.
 In 2018, he worked as marketing director on a musical theater production of the life of Milarepa produced by NYTSC and guided by His Holiness the Karmapa.

-Nawang is a highly experienced translator and interpreter specializing in English and a wide range of Himalayan languages, including Nepali, Central (Ü-Tsang) Tibetan, Kham, Amdo, Ladakhi, Balti, Sikkimese, Dzongkha, Sherpa, and Mustangi (Loke).
-He offers professional translation services for a variety of materials such as audio recordings, books, films, documents, websites, and more.
+Nawang Tsering Gurung is a highly experienced translator and interpreter specializing in English and a wide range of Himalayan languages, including Nepali, Central (Ü-Tsang) Tibetan, Kham, Amdo, Ladakhi, Balti, Sikkimese, Dzongkha, Sherpa, and Mustangi (Loke).
+He provides professional translation services for diverse materials, including audio recordings, books, films, documents, websites, and other media.

-Oral interpretation is available for Central Tibetan and Nepali only, with a clear focus on accuracy, cultural sensitivity, and client confidentiality.
-Please note that interpretation services are not offered for religious teachings.
+He offers oral interpretation services in Central Tibetan and Nepali, with a strong emphasis on accuracy, cultural sensitivity, and strict client confidentiality.
+Please note that interpretation services are not provided for religious teachings.

-With a deep understanding of cultural nuances and a commitment to professionalism, Nawang is a trusted resource for individuals and organizations in need of high-quality translation and interpretation services.
+With a deep understanding of linguistic and cultural nuance, combined with a commitment to professionalism and integrity, Nawang is a trusted partner for individuals and organizations seeking high-quality translation and interpretation services.

-The Himalayan Language and Cultural Program is dedicated to creating a welcoming and inclusive environment where children from Himalayan backgrounds can explore, celebrate, and strengthen their connection to their heritage.
-Our mission is to support cultural pride and language preservation through community-based education and the arts.
+The Himalayan Language and Cultural Program (HLCP) is dedicated to fostering a welcoming and inclusive environment where children from Himalayan backgrounds can explore, celebrate, and strengthen their connection to their cultural heritage.
+Our mission is to promote cultural pride and support language preservation through community-based education and the arts.

-We offer introductory Tibetan and Nepali language classes in small-group settings, led by native speakers with teaching experience in the U.S. Our curriculum also includes instruction in traditional Himalayan songs, dances, and instrumental music, allowing students to engage with their cultural roots in meaningful and creative ways.
+We offer introductory Tibetan and Nepali language classes in small-group settings, led by native speakers with teaching experience in the United States.
+Our curriculum is enriched by instruction in traditional Himalayan music, including songs, dance, and instrumental practices, providing students with meaningful and creative pathways to engage with their cultural roots.

-In recognition of our work, we were honored to be recipients of the Go Queens Fund in 2024, which supported the expansion of our programs and outreach efforts.
+In recognition of our impact, HLCP was honored as a recipient of the Go Queens Fund in 2024, supporting the expansion of our programs and community outreach efforts.

-Our program is proud to partner with the Endangered Language Alliance, contributing to the documentation and archiving of Himalayan languages, as well as with the Center for Traditional Music and Dance to deliver high-quality arts education.
-We are grateful for the continued support of the New York State Council on the Arts (NYSCA), which helps us make our programming accessible and sustainable.
+HLCP is proud to collaborate with leading cultural and educational organizations.
+In partnership with the Endangered Language Alliance, we contribute to the documentation and preservation of Himalayan languages.
+We also work closely with the Center for Traditional Music and Dance to deliver high-quality arts education.
+Our work is further supported by the New York State Council on the Arts (NYSCA), whose continued support helps ensure that our programming remains accessible and sustainable.

-Together, we are building a vibrant space for Himalayan youth and families to learn, connect, and grow through language and culture.
+Together, HLCP is building a vibrant space where Himalayan youth and families can learn, connect, and grow through language, culture, and community.

 Nawang offers specialized, unique tours that offer unparalleled access to the Himalayan community and focus on its diversity.